Best Girls’ Night Out Ideas Around Atlanta

 We moms love a good Girls’ Night Out (GNO), but it’s not like we get the opportunity on a weekly basis.
 That’s why, when we are able to escape for a few hours, we want to make the most of it.
 Here are our favorite ways to let loose and have some much-needed girl time.

 Why go to one place when you can go to three?
 And even better if you don’t have to drive from place to place.
 That’s why spots with several restaurants and bars in one location are ideal.
 Take Ponce City Market in Midtown, for instance.
-Your group can start the evening with apps and cocktails at The Mercury, have dinner at Brezza Cucina, and finish the night at City Winery.
+Your group can start the evening with cocktails at 12 Cocktail Bar, have dinner at Bellina Alimentari, and finish the night at City Winery.
 We also like Avalon in Alpharetta, Town Brookhaven, The Battery and Virginia-Highland for good hopping-around GNO’s.

 Sip and Sample